 Some people make their way to their careers in a straight, preordained line.
-My path to interior design came later in life but there were telltale signs in my past that looking back, alluded to my late found passion for decorating and design.
+My path to interior design came later in life but there were telltale signs in my past that looking back, alluded to my passion for decorating and design.

 At some point during my early childhood, I acquired a tiny engraved wooden box no more than a three-inch cube.
 I’m not clear as to its origins or the way that it came into my ownership.
 The small scale and seemingly unfathomable detail made it my prized possession.
 Looking back, the quality and age were nominal, but in the eyes of a small child it was a treasure chest of the finest craftsmanship.